UN-OCHA/file_checker/README.md

  * It works with files stored locally or remotely.
  * It should work with any quantity of files.

-WARNING!
-(D8 only) Once you have started file checking, File checker cannot be uninstalled.

 USER INTERFACE
 --------------